 I recently found the amazing Feminist Cartographer’s toolkit, a guide for co-creating fearless futures that had me spending countless nights imagining better worlds.
 One of its exercises is writing down beliefs that I hold and want to let go of.
-Due to it being a reoccurring topic in the last few months, my friend wrote that she wants to let go of the belief that she will always (somehow) be controlled by the male gaze.
+My friend wrote that she wants to let go of the belief that she will always (somehow) be controlled by the male gaze.
 The “male gaze” suggests a sexualised way of looking that empowers men and objectifies women.
 Woman is visually positioned as an object of heterosexual male desire and therefore her feelings, thoughts and own sexual drives are less important than her being “framed” by male desire.

 Of course, freeing ourselves from this gaze is possible, but not if we have to do it alone.
 Why?
 Because the male gaze goes deeper than someone looking at us in the streets or when we’re on a date (or even in the sheets).
 It is a term that describes the x-ray vision of masculinity, a look that penetrates our clothes and minds even when no man is around.
 A look that once it is cast upon us, adheres to our thinking and our actions in such a subtle way that most of us don’t even notice its profound presence in our lives.
 Living in male-dominated societies in which everything caters towards male pleasure, the male gaze ensures that, as women, we follow the ideals of these societies.
 When interacting with our communities, the male gaze plays a big role in the relationship with ourselves as well as with others.